tytydraco/yessleep/out/Attachment_1420101031_EverheardCase_Witness_Statement_CMontaguepdf.md

 These are the details I learned about the Olive Grimmond case doing research ahead of Dr. Conors study of Luna Everheard’s abilities.
 The more I learned, the less I liked the idea of helping to rehabilitate the disgraced Everheard’s reputation.
 Everheard was an obvious fraud who helped get a kid murdered.
 Lending whatever credibility the Center had to her seemed like a good way to lose that credibility.
 Dr. Conors told me not to worry.
 “Everyone deserves a chance a redemption,” Dr. Conors said to me, “and the public loves a redemption arc.”

-The morning of our study came, and Dina and Dr. Conors went to the airport to greet Luna and bring her to the Center.
+This morning, the morning of our study, came.
+Dina and Dr. Conors went to the airport to greet Luna and bring her to the Center.
 I was tasked with preparing Conference Room 17 for the seance.
 I made sure the cameras, both CCTV and thermal, were ready.
 I missed a Google Alert that I wouldn’t see until after the incident.

-That morning, New Mexico State Patrol had found the body of Olive Grimmond’s father in a sleazy motel 30 miles outside Albuquerque.
+Earlier this morning, New Mexico State Patrol had found the body of Olive Grimmond’s father in a sleazy motel 30 miles outside Albuquerque.
 The article said that animals had probably gotten to the body, as the body was mutilated.

 ...